 Sisters serving on each of our Alpha Chi Omega Enterprise boards share their experience.
 We hope the insight from these women encourages you to recommend a sister (or yourself!) for service on one of the boards.

-Recommendations are being accepted now for terms beginning August 1, 2022; read position descriptions and find out how to submit a recommendation on the Become a Volunteer page!
+Recommendations are being accepted now for terms beginning August 1, 2022; read position descriptions and find out how to submit a recommendation on the Volunteer Opportunities page!

 Why did you want to serve on your respective board?

 Mikelle (National Council): I have admired the women who served on our National Council since I first attended convention in 1998.
 As I worked more and more closely with the national organization, I saw that I, too, could use my skills to help benefit the strategic guidance of Alpha Chi Omega.
 I love the idea of being able to think big and to set big-picture strategy for our sisterhood.
 I’ve gained so much from Alpha Chi Omega that it’s just one way that I can give back.